-This is the application for Riparian Corridor Restoration Grants under the Working Lands and Riparian Corridors Program.
+This is the application for Riparian Corridor Planning and Implementation Grants.

-Prior to July 1, 2020, interested applicants are encouraged to contact staff with questions pertaining to the application and to provide technical assistance.
+Prior to November 4, 2022, interested applicants are encouraged to contact staff with questions pertaining to the application and to provide technical assistance.

-Application instructions
+Application Instructions

-- Each application must contain all of the materials listed in the checklist below. - Materials should be presented in the order indicated on the checklist. - Please complete all materials using an easy-to-read font, 11 point or larger. - In the header or footer of each page of the application, applicants must include: (1) name of applicant and (2) sequential page numbers. - Materials not specifically requested (e.g., press clippings or brochures) will not be considered during the evaluation.
+- Each application must contain all of the materials listed in the checklist below - Materials should be presented in the order indicated on the checklist - Complete all materials using an easy-to-read font, 11 point or larger - In the header or footer of each page of the application, applicants must include: (1) name of applicant and (2) sequential page numbers - Materials not specifically requested (e.g., press clippings or brochures) will not be considered during the evaluation

-Application checklist
+Application Checklist